What is Healthy Minds Lincolnshire?

 If you are above the age of 13 years old you can also phone the Lincolnshire Here4You Line.
 Your parents can also do this on your behalf.

 Lincolnshire Here4You Telephone 0800 234 6342 (available 24 hours a day)

 How quickly will I get help?

 Once we have received your referral this gets looked at by your local Healthy Minds Lincolnshire team.
-If they feel they can support your current needs they will contact you or your parent by telephone/letter to offer a telephone assessment.
-During this assessment, it will be agreed which is the best intervention for your current needs (workshop/group/one-to-one).
+If they feel they can support your current needs they will contact you or your parent by telephone or letter to offer a telephone assessment.
+During this assessment, it will be agreed which is the best intervention for your current needs (workshop or group or one to one appointment).

 Please be aware that our telephone numbers will show as 'No caller ID' when ringing.

 We aim to see people within six weeks following telephone consultation for group or workshop intervention.
 If you need to see someone on a one to one basis this may take a little longer.